 Answer is simple: yes, it is worth it.

 If there are some devices on your wi-fi network connected to the Internet, they all are sharing connection speed.
 But is very important to say, that speed of wi-fi router is not all about Internet connection.
-Sure, if you get 47 Mbps router for your 500 Mbps super-fast connection, you will never reach speed over 47 Mbps, it’s impossible because of hardware limit.
+Sure, if you get 47 Mbps router for your 500 Mbps super-fast connection, you will never reach speed over 47 Mbps in wireless networking, it’s impossible because of hardware limit.
 But did you know, that 1300 Mbps router is worth even if you have very slow 2 Mbps connection?
-How it is possible?
+How is it possible?

 When all devices on your LAN are connected to one router, they are sharing it – how obvious.
 Just imagine, that one member of network is copying data on NAS, another one is wirelessly copying datas between computers and your son is streaming 4K movie from NAS to his TV.
 All of these tasks are using network capability and affect speed of your network (and Internet connection), even when there is no one actually browsing Internet.
 So if you are creating wireless LAN with Internet connection with more than one device connected, consider to get fast router.